TouK/nussknacker/engine/flink/management/periodic/README.md

 # Periodic scenarios deployment manager

-An experimental engine running scenarios periodicly according to a schedule such as a cron expression.
+An experimental engine running scenarios periodically according to a schedule such as a cron expression.

 When the deploy button is clicked in NK GUI, then the scenario is scheduled to be run in the future.
 When a scenario should be run is described by a schedule, e.g. a cron expression set in scenario properties.
 During scenario scheduling,